-Of the previous work exploring the species-specific effect of different NASM on udder health, only a limited number of studies have described the effect of a diverse number of different species on quarter-level SCC using observations from multiple herds, where isolates were identified using MALDI-TOF or genotypic methods, and accounting for days in milk (DIM) at time of observation (Fry et al., 2014; Condas et al., 2017b).
-Although infection status is the most important factor, stage of lactation has a significant effect on determination of SCC (Schutz et al., 1990; Schepers et al., 1997).
-Additionally, no previous studies have identified which NASM species are most relevant to udder health for a population of exclusively certified organic dairies.
+Some previous work has focused on describing the species-specific effect of selected NASM on udder health (XX citations?
+Review articles – Vanderhagen or debuck XX).
+Fewer studies (Fry et al., 2014; Condas et al., 2017b) have described the effect of the breadth of observed species on quarter-level SCC using observations from multiple herds, where isolates were identified using MALDI-TOF or genotypic methods, and accounting for days in milk (DIM) at time of observation.
+Although infection status is the most important factor, stage of lactation has a significant effect on SCC (Schutz et al., 1990; Schepers et al., 1997).
+Additionally, no previous studies have identified which Staph. species are most relevant to udder health by describing the species-specific effect on SCC for a population of certified organic dairies.
 Although similar overall in many aspects, organic and conventional dairies differ significantly in a number of ways both in management (Stiglbauer et al., 2013), and treatments and attitudes around mastitis (Ruegg, 2009).
-Interestingly, antimicrobial susceptibility of common mastitis pathogens can differ between conventional and organic dairy farms in the U.S. (Tikofsky et al., 2003; Pol and Ruegg, 2007; Bombyk et al., 2008).
-These differences between conventional and organic farms are significant, as: 1) variation in NASM species distribution and diversity is associated with a variety of different management practices (Dufour et al., 2012; Condas et al., 2017a), and 2) in the absence of antibiotic usage, disparate selective pressures on organic dairies could potentially result in population differences of mastitis-causing bacteria.
+For example, in the absence of antibiotic use on organic dairies, antimicrobial susceptibility of common mastitis pathogens can differ between conventional and organic dairy farms in the U.S. (Tikofsky et al., 2003; Pol and Ruegg, 2007; Bombyk et al., 2008).
+Given that variation in NASM species distribution and diversity is associated with a variety of different management practices (Dufour et al., 2012; Condas et al., 2017a), it is possible that these differences may create disparate selective pressure between conventional and organic farms, potentially resulting in differences in virulence and impact on SCC.

-The current study presents data from a longitudinal, cross-sectional study of 10 certified organic dairy farms in Vermont, U.S. Microbiological analyses of quartermilk samples to identify IMI due to non-aureus staphylococci and mammaliicocci were conducted in parallel with determination of quarter-level somatic cell count.
-The objective was to estimate how quarter SCC varied as a result of infection with the most commonly-isolated NASM species, in order to identify which species were more relevant to udder health in this population of farms.
+The current study presents data from a longitudinal, cross-sectional study of 10 certified organic dairy farms in Vermont, U.S. Microbiological analyses of quartermilk samples to identify IMI due to staphylococci and mammaliicocci were conducted in parallel with determination of quarter-level somatic cell count.
+The objective was to estimate how quarter SCC varied as a result of infection with the most frequently isolated Staph. species, in order to identify which species were more relevant to udder health in this population of farms.

 Materials and methods